AplaProject/apla-docs-en/source/tutorials/app_tutorial.rst

 Table navigation
 ^^^^^^^^^^^^^^^^

-The default table can list only 25 first entries.
+The default table can show only 25 first entries.
 Add a simple navigation that will allow users to navigate all table entries.

 .. note::

-    You can add extra table entries by executing the contract several times with different values.
+    To have more than 25 messages, you can add extra table entries by executing the contract several times with different values.

+Navigation buttons
+""""""""""""""""""

 The table navigation will use two buttons.
 Each button will reload the app's page and pass parameters to it.

     * *Previous* button will show previous 25 entries.
 If there are no additional entries, the button will not be displayed.